-1) Do lots of research.
-If you want to provide weed control to your lawn yourself make sure you read up well on all the products available to you, usually at a hardware store.
-Be sure the product explicitly states that it is safe for your grass type and follow the directions closely.
+Do Research – If you want to provide weed control yourself, make sure you read up well on all the products available to you, usually at a hardware store or online.
+Be sure the product explicitly states that it is safe for your grass type and follow the directions carefully.

-2) Thicken your lawn.
-A thick lawn can crowd out and prevent the proliferation of weeds.
-This is especially true in turf grasses such a bermuda and zoysia.
+Thicken Your Lawn – a thick lawn can crowd out and prevent the proliferation of weeds.
+This is especially true in turf grasses such as Bermuda and zoysia.
 Proper fertilization, mowing, and general lawn maintenance is needed.

-3) Be consistent.
-If you are a homeowner trying to do it yourself then consistency is key.
+Be Consistent – If you are a homeowner trying to do it yourself, then consistency is key.
 Plan to fight weeds every season.
-Keep a bottle of broad spectrum herbicide available so you can knock out weeds as you see them come in.
+It’s a good idea to keep a bottle of broad-spectrum herbicide available so you can knock out weeds as you see them come in.